Ford Transit Connect: Taxicab

+In 2011, the Transit Connect was rejected for the New York City Taxi of Tomorrow bid (a 10-year contract to replace the Crown Victoria exclusively); though a finalist, the Transit Connect lost to the Nissan NV200.
+During the 2010s, New York City adopted the Transit Connect as an accessible cab; it also has replaced the Crown Victoria in multiple large American municipalities with organized taxicab services.

 Variants

 Transit Connect Electric

 At the 2009 Chicago Auto Show, Ford confirmed development of a battery-powered version of the Transit Connect.
 Later at the Geneva Auto Show the same year, Ford showed a prototype electric version of the Ford Tourneo Connect passenger van, which is closely related to the Ford Transit Connect.
-Ford originally announced Smith Electric Vehicles would install the electric drivetrains and lithium-ion battery packs in the vehicles, but they later partnered with Azure Dynamics Corporation instead, with Johnson Controls-Saft as the battery supplier.
+Ford originally announced Smith Electric Vehicles would install the electric drivetrains and lithium-ion battery packs in the vehicles, but Ford instead partnered with Azure Dynamics Corporation in October 2009, with Johnson Controls-Saft as the battery supplier.